Robustifying Learning-Augmented Caching Efficiently without Compromising 1-Consistency

 \subsection{Applications}

 We apply \textsc{Guard} to three RB-following algorithms: \textsc{BlindOracle} \cite{pmlr-v80-lykouris18a}, \textsc{LRB} \cite{song2020learning}, and \textsc{Parrot} \cite{liu2020imitation}.
-These algorithms are selected because they are representative and rely on predictors that are practical to implement.
+These algorithms are selected because they are representative and rely on predictors that are practical in implementation.
 However, as they blindly follow predictions, they are $1$-consistent but not robust.
-After being robustified via \textsc{Guard}, each algorithm gains $(2H_k+2)$-robustness while retaining $1$-consistency.
-Implementing \textsc{Guard} incurs an $\mathcal{O}(1)$ overhead per request when using hash tables, so the time complexity remains asymptotically equivalent to that of the base algorithm.
+After being robustified via \textsc{Guard}, each algorithm gains $(2H_{k-1} + 2)$-robustness while retaining $1$-consistency.
+Implementing \textsc{Guard} incurs an $\mathcal{O}(1)$ overhead per request when using hash tables, so the time complexity remains asymptotically the same as that of the base algorithm.

-\textsc{BlindOracle} evicts the page with the furthest predicted next request time (NRT), as detailed in Algorithm. \textsc{LRB} is an algorithm that has been applied to content distribution network caching.
-See Algorithm.
+\textsc{BlindOracle} \cite{pmlr-v80-lykouris18a} evicts the page with the furthest predicted next request time (NRT), as detailed in Algorithm \ref{algo_blindoracle} in Appendix \ref{appendix_algo_rb_blindly}. \textsc{LRB} \cite{song2020learning} is an algorithm that has been applied to content distribution network caching.
+See Algorithm \ref{algo_lrb}.
 It predicts Belady's binary labels and prioritizes eviction of predicted 1-pages over predicted 0-pages, labeled by the \textsc{OPT} that starts from the current cache content of \textsc{LRB} and serves subsequent requests in $\sigma$.
-Note that \textsc{LRB} remains RB-following, as proven in Appendix. \textsc{Parrot} learns to imitate the optimal policy using a neural network model.
-See Algorithm for details.
-It directly evicts the FitF (furthest-in-the-future) page predicted by the model, where FitF follows the definition in \citet{sadek2024algorithms}. \textsc{Guard} is also applicable to more sophisticated RB-following algorithms that do not blindly follow predictions, which we leave as future work.
+Note that \textsc{LRB} remains RB-following, which ensures its $1$-consistency, as proven in Appendix \ref{appendix_lrb_fb_following}. \textsc{Parrot} \cite{liu2020imitation} learns to imitate the optimal policy using a neural network model.
+See Algorithm \ref{algo_parrot} for details.
+It directly evicts the predicted FitF (furthest-in-the-future) page, where FitF follows the definition in \citet{sadek2024algorithms}. \textsc{Guard} is also applicable to more sophisticated RB-following algorithms that do not blindly follow predictions, which we leave as future work.